-October 2023: Introduction of Two New Systems in Japan - (1) Clarified Importer's Definitions (2) QIS: Japan Consumption Tax's Qualified Invoice System
+October 2023: Introduction of Two New Systems in Japan - (1) Tightened Importer Definitions (2) QIS: Japan Consumption Tax's Qualified Invoice System

 For Foreign Corporations Without a Base in Japan: